 In Q1, endorsement and approval was obtained from the two Hospital CEOs and Queen’s Faculty of Health Sciences’ Dean to rehire EY to assist with the creation of the new IRI (Phase 3).
 A local IRI project management team was identified to work with EY, and the IRI’s Phase 3 initiatives and activities were identified in a detailed work plan.

-As of the end of Q1, we have implemented all milestones we planned to achieve during this quarter.
-Once operational, the IRI will support growth and success in key areas of research, facilitate the recruitment and retention of top‑notch clinical and non‑clinical scientists, as well as the brightest students, and trainees.
-The IRI will also be a major contributor to the sustainability of health research in Kingston.
+As of the end of Q2, we have implemented all milestones we planned to achieve during the first two quarters.
+Once operational, Queen's Health Partners Research Institute will support growth and success in key areas of research, facilitate the recruitment and retention of top‑notch clinical and non‑clinical scientists, as well as the brightest students, and trainees.
+Queen's Health Partners Research Institute will also be a major contributor to the sustainability of health research in Kingston.
 The Kingston hospitals and Queen’s University have a long history of research collaboration, but in today’s competitive research landscape, the need for strategic partnerships that go beyond traditional research collaborations has become essential.
 To continue to produce world‑class, collaborative research academic health sciences centres need to evolve and come together to ensure competitiveness and sustainability, advance innovation, transform and intensify research prominence, and have an impact on health systems.

 Competency based medical education: